EviTsormpari/Parallel_and_Distributed_Programming/README.md

-#  Java Exercises for Parallel and Distributed Computing
+#  Java Exercises for Parallel and Distributed Programming
 This repository contains independent exercises related to parallel and distributed programming.

 ## 1. Contents